EmilHvitfeldt/smltar/docs/09_dl_lstm.md

 kickstarter_test <- testing(kickstarter_split)
 ```

-Just as described in Chapter \@ref(dldnn), the preprocessing needed for deep learning network architectures is somewhat different than for the models we used in Chapters \@ref(mlclassification) and \@ref(mlregression).
+Just as described in Chapter \@ref(dldnn), the preprocessing needed for deep learning network architectures is somewhat different than for the models we used in Chapters \@ref(mlregression) and \@ref(mlclassification).
 The first step is still to tokenize the text, as described in Chapter \@ref(tokenization).
-After we tokenize, we filter how many words we'll keep in the analysis; `step_tokenfilter()` keeps the top tokens based on frequency in this dataset.
+After we tokenize, we filter to keep only how many words we'll include in the analysis; `step_tokenfilter()` keeps the top tokens based on frequency in this data set.

 ```r